nsaikiran/impression/_posts/2016-12-25-How-did-I-setup-this-blog.md

 ## Setup custom domain

 Bought a domain name under recently released  top-level domain `.blog`.
 Steps:

 * [Configuring a GoDaddy domain name with GitHub pages][Configuring a GoDaddy domain name with GitHub pages].
 * If you used `site.github.url` in link generation, you no need to do anything.
-* If you used `url` and `baseurl` in link generation, set`url` to the custom domain, in my case `http://saikiran.blog` and unset `baseurl`
+* If you used `url` and `baseurl` in link generation, set`url` to the custom domain, in my case `http://saikiran.blog` and unset `baseurl`.

 You have your site up and running.
 Now you can maintain the source code of your site like any other project codebase.

 [Link to Github Pages]: https://pages.github.com/
 [Link to Jekyll]: https://jekyllrb.com/